PrinceMahdi/aws-certifications/aws-cloud-practitioner/README.md

 ### IAM: Password Policy

 - Strong passwords = higher security for your account
-- You can setup a password policy:
+- You can set up a password policy:
   - Set a minimum password length
   - Require specific character types:
-    - Including uppsercase letters
+    - Including uppercase letters
-    - Lowecase letters
+    - Lowercase letters
     - Numbers
     - Non-alphanumeric characters
   - Allows all IAM users to change their own passwords
   - Require users to change their password after some time
   - Prevent password re-use

-### Multi Factor Authentication - MFA
+### Multi-Factor Authentication - MFA

-- Users have access to your account and can possibly change configurations or delete resources in your AWS account
+- Users have access to your account and can change configurations or delete resources in your AWS account
 - **You want to protect your Root Accounts and IAM users**
 - MFA = password you know + security device you own
 - Main benefits of MFA: if a password is stolen or hacked, the account is not compromised